Paddle

 Equipment Safety Procedures

-Due to safety reasons and to limit touchpoints, our paddling coordinators are responsible for setting up and handling the following equipment:
+Our paddling coordinators are responsible for setting up and handling the following equipment:

 • Kayaks